hideyukiinada/od/README.md

 ```
 pyrcc5
 ```
-to make sure that pyqt5 was successfully installed.
+to verify that pyqt5 was successfully installed.

 ```
 git clone https://github.com/tzutalin/labelImg